Panthers vs. Buccaneers: Why the NFL Needs 9:30 A.M. Kickoffs Every Week

 Kirby Lee-USA TODAY Sports.
 Pictured: General overall view of the Tottenham Hotspur Stadium exterior during an NFL International Series game

-- Sunday's Tennessee Titans vs. Los Angeles Chargers matchup in London will be the first of two NFL games with 9:30 a.m. kickoffs this season.
+- Sunday's Panthers vs. Buccaneers matchup in London is the first of two NFL games this season that will kickoff at 9:30 a.m.
+ET.

 For the last several years, there has been a stark divide between NFL fans who enjoy London games that kick off at 9:30 a.m.
 ET and the fans who hate them.
 I am, without a doubt, one of the former.

 Why wouldn’t I want three extra hours of happiness on Sunday?
 And as a mother of two, I’ll take that happiness wherever I can get it … even if it’s first thing Sunday morning.